virtualutopia/TestApiRails/README.md

         It would be more secure to add a authentication procedure to limit the access to the API

-- Using more gems
+- Employ more gems

-        Gems provide more option and somethimes less coding how ever i tried to keep it simple. for example it is also possible to handle the pagination using **kaminari** gem.
+        Gems provide more option and somethimes less coding how ever i tried to keep it simple. for example it is also possible to handle the pagination using "kaminari" gem.

 - Auto Deploy